Paul-Lecomte/personal/README.md

-so this story begin right now where i will tell you all about it or not it depends on how i feel
+so this story begin right now where i will tell you all about it or not it depends on how i feel sa